aniruddhochat/BloodLink-Blood-Bank-Management-System/README.md

+### Inventory: <br>
-Inventory: This page would be visible to logged in, employee and admin users, it provides information about the availability of different blood groups at different blood banks.
+This page would be visible to logged in, employee and admin users, it provides information about the availability of different blood groups at different blood banks.
 This data is critical for users to make decisions depending on blood availability.